 It’s not “all or nothing”

 Fitting martial arts training into your busy life is bound to create time conflicts at some point.
+It does for me.
 We all have a life outside of the dojo.
-On those days when you realise your allotted 90 minute time slot somehow got reduced to 30 minutes, rather than skipping training altogether, come to a 30 minute session instead.
-The small workouts still count.
-Even a cricketer going for their century still needs to accumulate single runs here and there.
+On those days when you realise your allotted 2 hour time slot somehow got reduced to 60 minutes, rather than skipping training altogether, simply come to one session instead.
+Every single workout counts.

 Life happens, so roll with the punches and get back on the plan.
 Make up the skipped classes by attending on another day.
-Do the work!.
-And do not over-think.
-Martial artists over-think everything.
+Do the work…and workout!
+And do not over-think things.
 When people over-think, they lose focus on the truly important things: consistency, patience and long-term approach to development.

 Rather than over thinking, focus your energy on trusting the classes and instructors, being patient and knowing that consistent training pays off.
 Your breakthrough performances on grading days or tournaments will reflect the months of consistent hard work in training.